jawher/jawher.me/_posts/2012-03-16-multiple-python-apps-with-nginx-uwsgi-emperor-upstart.md

 ================

 This is a recipe on how to **easily** run multiple Python web applications using uwsgi server (in emperor mode) and behind nginx.
 Most existing docs and blogs would show how to manually start uwsgi to run a single app.
-In this post, I'll show how to configure uwsgi as a system service (with upstart) capable of serving multiple python WSGI compliant web applications by simply placing them in a standard location and adding an ini file.
+In this post, I'll show how to configure uwsgi as a system service (with upstart) capable of serving multiple python WSGI compliant web applications by simply placing them in a standard location and adding an standard xml file.

 It took me many many hours and sleepless nights to get this setup to work.
 I was on the verge of giving up on uwsgi/nginx and falling back to apache/mod python.
 I'm not proud of it, but when it worked, I had (and still don't have) no idea why it did.
 So I would advice the readers not to change too much at a time, and rather work incrementally, with small changes at a time and immediate testing afterwards.